-ShortPixel also has another excellent plugin called ShortPixel Adaptive Images, which helps you deliver WebP even easier!
+Furthermore, ShortPixel has another excellent plugin called ShortPixel Adaptive Images, which helps you deliver WebPs even easier!
 Here’s a couple of articles to help you understand how ShortPixel AI works:

 – Step-by-step guide to install and use ShortPixel Adaptive Images (SPAI)